Fence Design Plans

 Fence Idea 5

-Combine your privacy fence with pergolas for more privacy from windows above.
+Combine your privacy fence with pergolas for more privacy from the windows above.

 Fence Idea 6 Use a 2 part footing